2row-unb/2r-sys/README.md

 pytest
 ```

-It is necessary to start Mosquitto server to execute pytest.
+It is necessary to start MQTT server to execute pytest.